OutSystems/docs-odc/src/eap/reference/built-in-functions/dateandtime.md

 ## CurrDateTime

 * Client-side calls return the device date and time.
+It also returns milliseconds.
 * Server-side calls return the current date in UTC.
 * SQL query calls return the current date and time in UTC.